Sea-zone/meroshareCypress/README.md

 ### Add GitHub Secrets:

-BANK: Your bank number (e.g., 16000).
+    TO USE self.yml
-USERNAME: Your MeroShare username.
+    ME_DP: ENTER YOUR BANK DP (EXAMPLE 16100)
-DPID: Your DPID (e.g., 17435).
+    ME_USERNAME: ENTER YOUR USERNAME (EXAMPLE 147308)
-PASSWORD: Your MeroShare password.
+    ME_PASSWORD: ENTER YOUR MEROSHARE PASSWORD (EXAMPLE PASSWORD)
-EMAIL_USER: Your email address.
+    EMAIL_USER: Your email address .
-EMAIL_PASSWORD: Your email password.
+    EMAIL_PASSWORD: Your email password.(USE APP PASSWORD)

 Generate App Password for Gmail:

 If you're using a Gmail account for email notifications, generate an App Password for enhanced security.
 Instructions can be found here.